shopping for the perfect gift for a watercolor lover is a humbling experience...

-I teach classes for lovers of Copic Marker, colored pencils, and watercolor.
+I teach online Copic coloring classes for lovers of Copic marker, colored pencils, and watercolor.

-Those three media all have something unique in common- you can't use just any digital stamp.
-The coloring spaces need to be wide open with no texture marks.
-That's a rarity in the digi stamp world.
+Those three media types all have something unique in common, you can't use just any digital stamp.
+The coloring spaces need to be wide open with no texture marks and that's a rarity in the digital stamp world.

-So because I got sick of searching for good stamps to use in classes, I decided to start drawing them myself.
-My digis are all designed especially for colorists like your watercolor lover.
+So because I got sick of searching for good stamps, I decided to start drawing them myself.

 so there you have it!

-Ten, no make that ELEVEN awesome and battle tested gift suggestions for the colored pencil lover in your life.
+Ten, no make that ELEVEN awesome and battle tested gift suggestions for the watercolor lover in your life.

 Questions?
 Suggestions?
 I'd love feedback in the comment section!